Operation: To Fool A Hawke, Chap. 2

 "I know, Cait," String replied.
 "I know."
 He pulled me to him and kissed me again, even more passionately than before.

 Finally, String said, "Now then—I believe I promised you a...special reward tonight, didn't I?"
-I grinned and batted my eyes flirtatiously at him as his hands moved to the buttons on my blouse.
+The smile he flashed at me made me weak in the knees, just like it did every time my husband smiled at me, and I grinned and flirtatiously batted my eyes at him as his hands moved to the buttons on my blouse.

 "Why, yes, String," I said in my most alluring Southern drawl, my eyes darkening with the feelings I felt rushing through me as I moved closer to my husband, each of us helping the other shed our clothing, "I believe you did."